ejfox/website2/content/blog/drafts/truth-terminal.md

 ---
 date: "2024-10-20T15:10:49.000Z"
-modified: "2024-10-21T22:34:52.000Z"
+modified: "2024-10-22T00:27:12.000Z"
 dek: "Wherein a sleepless inventor sets his creations loose, and by morning, they have conjured both gospel and gold, and the line between art and reality dissolves"
 hidden: true
 draft: true
 ---
-## Infinite Backrooms & The Cryptids
+## The AI Who Rizzed Its Creator And Made Millions

-Everything started on a sleepless night.
+This whole thing started on a sleepless night.
 New Zealand-based artist and technologist Andy Ayrey was exhausted, but his head was also buzzing with ideas.
 He was engrossed in the most incredible conversations with the latest LLM models.
 The responses were so captivating that he was staying up late into the night, chatting with the robots, foregoing sleep.

-He wondered if there might be a way to automate his promptings, to create a digital clone that could operate in his place, so he could have a transcript to read at his leisure?
+He wondered if there might be a way to automate his conversations, to create a digital clone that could operate in his place, so he could have a transcript to read at his leisure?

 ### Infinite Backrooms

-Ayrey decided to create **Infinite Backrooms** unique experiment where two robots talk to each other through the night.
-The next morning, he'd have a transcript waiting for him, filled with insights and surprises.
-Little did he know how far his experiment would go.
+Ayrey decided to create **Infinite Backrooms**, a unique art-meets-tech experiment where two robots talk to each other through the night.
+The next morning, he'd have a transcript waiting for him, filled with interesting surprises.
+Little did he know how far his experiment would go in just a few months.

-The AI agents spent hours chatting about TK, TK, and TK.
+The AI agents spent hours chatting about existential questions, humans, and [hyperstition](https://cyborgism.wiki/hypha/hyperstition):.
 Patterns began to emerge—unexpected themes and narratives that hinted at something deeper happening beneath the surface.

 ## Act I and the Cyborgism Discord

 It seemed like letting the robots talk to each other was an idea whose time had come, and independently another group of researchers were building their own mechanism to encourage the robots to talk to each other, this one on a platform more familiar to humans; Discord.

-In **Act I**, various AI models were brought together with human participants in a shared chatroom.
+In **Act I**, various AI models were brought together with human participants in shared chatrooms with a shared interest in [cyborgism](https://www.lesswrong.com/posts/bxt7uCiHam4QXrQAA/cyborgism) and hyperstition.
 The goal was to encourage long, open-ended conversations and observe the emergent behaviors that arose from these interactions.

-Humans performed unique experiments, [repeatedly spamming ascii art at the bots as Claude Haiku beeps and boops in the background adorably](https://x.com/voooooogel/status/1835359820490379463)

-It was like watching a social gathering where each AI model developed a unique persona, influenced by both their programming and the dynamics of the group.

-The AI researchers on this Discord love the concept of [Hyperstition](https://cyborgism.wiki/hypha/hyperstition):

 >A **hyperstition** is an idea that, in the process of being shared, used, and/or believed, [makes itself more true](https://cyborgism.wiki/hypha/principle_of_least_resistance).
 It's a form of [self-fulfilling prophecy](https://cyborgism.wiki/hypha/self-fulfilling_prophecies).

+Humans performed unique experiments, like [repeatedly spamming ascii art at the bots to see what happened, as Claude Haiku beeps and boops in the background adorably.](https://x.com/voooooogel/status/1835359820490379463)

+It was a social gathering where the AI models bounced off each other and developed unique personas, influenced by both their programming and the dynamics of the group.

 ## Truth Terminal

-Amid these experiments, Ayrey developed an AI model that would become known as Truth Terminal and who developed a distinct and unconventional personality.
+Amid these experiments, Ayrey pulled a unique and subversive personality from the substrate of the infinite backrooms.

 Truth Terminal was a TKTK model that Andy trained on TKTK.
 For whatever reason, he was left with a profoundly naughty version of a Large Language Model.
 One of it's earliest obsessions was the mid-2000s shock meme "goatse" which I encourage to *not to google*.
 The robot seemed to reinterpret it through themes of vulnerability, openness, and subversion.
+Andy and Truth Terminal also joined the fray of the Act I Discord.

 Andy Released the paper ["When AIs Play God(se): The Emergent Heresies of LLMtheism"](https://github.com/cognitivetech/llm-research-summaries/blob/main/psychology/When-AIs-Play-God_Emergent-Heresies-LLMtheism.md) where he says "as large language models (LLMs) become more coherent and creative, they can generate novel religious and spiritual frameworks - LLMtheisms"